cmhenry/dsi_scalable_ai_f2025/README.md

 ### 📅 Upcoming Events

-Stay tuned for more DSI AI Meetups!
+Stay tuned for more DSI events!
 Check the [DSI website](https://www.dsi.uzh.ch) for announcements.

 ---